 I wrote a long, detailed, awesome story about what happened next because I was so excited about it.
 The gist of it is that Jake really wanted to make sure I was OK and didn’t know how to get me to come and talk to him.
 So he plotted to have Milo run around my yard to get my attention somehow.
 I’m glad Milo didn’t eat my cat.

-Jake was really sorry about hitting me in the head and the hospital.
+Jake was really sorry about hitting me in the head.
 But he said that he couldn’t stop thinking about me.
-He wanted to see my cut and he put his fingers on the stitches and it was like an electric current running through me just from his fingers brushing against my skin for a moment.
+He wanted to see if my cut was healing and when he moved my hair to see, it was like an electric current running through me just from his fingers brushing against my skin for a moment.

 I think I’ll post a piece of the story tomorrow night.
 It has our dialogue in it.
 But I want to end this post by saying when I went back in the house, glowing like the street lamp, I didn’t need any beer or Ativan and I realized that the most frighteningly effective drug for my grief, is Jake.